gajus/canonical/README.md

 npm install canonical -g
 ```

-After that, you can run Canonical on any JavaScript or CSS file:
+After that, you can run `canonical` program on any JavaScript, SCSS or CSS file:

 ```sh
 # Lint all JavaScript in ./src/ directory.